makandat/Svg2js/README.md

-# SVG library writtern in JavaScript
+# SVG library written in JavaScript